NuLattice: Ab initio computations of atomic nuclei on lattices: Using lattices

 \subsection{Full configuration interaction on lattices}

 {sec{fci}} Full configuration interaction (FCI) is available for nuclei with mass numbers $A=2,3,4$.
 We construct an $A$-body basis and use the lists of matrix elements~(\ref{matlist}) to construct the matrices for the kinetic energy, the two-body interaction, and the three-body interaction.
 These are stored as a \texttt{\detokenize{csr_matrix}} in the compressed sparse row format of the Python module \texttt{scipy.sparse}.
 This format is efficient for various operations, and the lowest few eigenvalues and eigenstates are computed with \texttt{linalg.eigsh} from \texttt{scipy.sparse}.
 The results presented in Table~\ref{tab:results} were computed with full configuration interaction.
-On lattices with $L=4$, the $^4$He nucleus has a Hamiltonian matrix with a dimension of about $25\times 10^6$ and the required storage exceeds the 20~GB that are typically available on laptops.
-We note, however, that the special Hamiltonian from leading-order pion-less effective field theory, the matrix dimension can be reduced to $(4^3)^{4}\approx 17\times 10^6$.
+On lattices with $L=4$, the $^4$He nucleus has a Hamiltonian matrix with a dimension of $(64)^4 + 2\binom{64}{2}\approx 25\times 10^6$ (counting states with zero spin projection) and the required storage exceeds the 20~GB that are typically available on laptops.
+For our special Hamiltonian from leading-order pion-less effective field theory, however, the matrix dimension can be reduced to $64^{4}\approx 17\times 10^6$ because one can exclude configurations where both protons have the same spins (and both neutrons have the opposite same spins).